EricTay1997/AC-GAN_CIFAR10/README.md

 # AC_GAN_CIFAR10

 Contains code that implements multiple AC-GAN models, which are train on the CIFAR-10 dataset.
+The final report can be found in `report.pdf`.

 ## Inception Network